breatheco-de/dataflow-project-template/README.md

 Deploy in heroku in minutes, create pipelines of data with multiple python functions to clean your dataset and save it into CSV, SQL or BigQuery.

+## What is this project template?

+This template is meant to be used for building data pipelines that can later be easily published into production using the [Dataflow Core](https://github.com/breatheco-de/dataflow).
+This template was built with the purpose that you don't need the dataflow core for creating and testing your pipeline in localhost.

+You can independently work in your data pipeline as long as you need, we are trying to GUARANTEE that running your pipeline locally using CSV files will be a reliable way of testing and that not bugs should occur once you deploy it into production.

 # Quick Start:

 1. Clone this repo into your computer (or open it on gitpod).
+2. Add your sample dataset's that will be used as inputs for your transformations into the `sources` folder.
-2. Create a new folder inside `./pipelines` with the name of your pipeline.
+3. Create a new folder inside `./pipelines` with the name of your pipeline.
-3. Add your transformations into the recently created folder `./pipelines/<pipeline_name>/`.
+4. Add your transformations into the recently created folder `./pipelines/<pipeline_name>/`.
-4. Configure the project.yml to specify the pipline and transformations in the order you want to execute them.
+5. Configure the project.yml to specify the pipline and transformations in the order you want to execute them.
 Each pipeline must have at least one source and only one destination.
 You can have multiple sources if needed.
-5. Add new transformation files as you need them, make sure to include `expected_inputs` and `expected_output` as examples.
+6. Add new transformation files as you need them, make sure to include `expected_inputs` and `expected_output` as examples.
 The expected inputs can be an array of dataframes for multiple sources.
-6. Update your project.yml file as needed to change the order of the transformations.
+7. Update your project.yml file as needed to change the order of the transformations.
-7. Validate your transformations running `$ pipenv run validate`.
+8. Validate your transformations running `$ pipenv run validate`.
-8. Run your pipline by running `$ pipenv run pipeline --name=<pipeline_slug>`
+9. Run your pipline by running `$ pipenv run pipeline --name=<pipeline_slug>`
-9. If you need to clean your outputs :`$ pipenv run clear`
+10. If you need to clean your outputs :`$ pipenv run clear`

 ## Project.yml